 Once the corporation has created the emergency board, they must inform the Securities and Exchange Commission (SEC) within 3 days.

 An intra-corporate dispute is a disagreement that transpires between the stockholder and the corporation.

-To avoid further issues, the new code now allows corporations to have arbitration agreements for intra-corporate issues in to be included in the corporation’stheir by-laws and/or articles of incorporation.
+To avoid further issues, the new code now allows corporations to have arbitration agreements for intra-corporate issues in their by-laws and/or articles of incorporation.

-Only arbitration These agreements must thatindicate the number of arbitrators and how they were appointed for validityare considered valid under the new code.
-Moreover, issues involving Only those that involve criminal offenses or third-party interests can’t be resolved by an are not included in the arbitration agreement.
+Only arbitration agreements that indicate the number of arbitrators and how they were appointed are considered valid under the new code.
+Moreover, issues involving criminal offenses or third-party interests can’t be resolved by an arbitration agreement.

 Additional requirements for annual reports

 Every year, all corporations are required to submit their Annual Financial Statements and General Information Sheets to the Securities and Exchange Commission (SEC).
 Under the revised code, corporations vested with public interest must also submit the following additional requirements: